zndrr/nb/sh/README.md

 - Install type prompt
 - Continue prompts between sections or at critical junctions
 - Choosing a root user

+To run, you can do one of two things:
+- pull the git repo, or-
+- wget the dl.sh (this however removes the continue prompts which expedites the install script).

 It does automatically choose a DB and Secret pass though.
 This has security implications of course.